Skip to main content

 Park History

-Established in 1980, Paul do Boquilobo was one of Portugal's earliest nature reserves and among the first sites designated as a UNESCO Biosphere Reserve in 1981, confirming its international ecological significance.
-The designation specifically aimed to protect the heronry and the freshwater marsh ecosystem from drainage and agricultural intensification.
+Established in 1980, Paul do Boquilobo was among Portugal's earliest nature reserves and the first Portuguese site designated as a UNESCO Biosphere Reserve in 1981, confirming its international ecological significance.
+[1] It was later designated a Ramsar Wetland of International Importance in 1996, further recognising its importance for waterbirds.
+[2] The designation specifically aimed to protect the heronry and the freshwater marsh ecosystem from drainage and agricultural intensification.
 Management has addressed water quality issues from surrounding agriculture, invasive species, and the maintenance of appropriate water levels.
-The UNESCO designation brought international attention and research interest.
 The reserve serves as a long-term monitoring site for wetland bird populations and ecological processes in Mediterranean freshwater ecosystems.

 Major Trails And Attractions